On the normalized ground states for the Kawahara equation and a fourth order NLS: Introduction

 \section{Introduction}

-We consider several dispersive equations in one and multiple space dimensions.
-Our main motivating example will be the (generalized) Kawahara equation, which is a fifth order KdV equation, which allows for third order dispersion effects as well.
+We consider several dispersive models in one and multiple space dimensions.
+Our main motivating example will be the (generalized) Kawahara equation, which is a fifth order generalized KdV equation, which allows for third order dispersion effects as well.
 Namely, we set

 This is a model that appears in the study of plasma and capillary waves, where the third order dispersion is considered to be weak.
-In fact, Kawahara studied the quadratic case\footnote{where the nonlinearity is in the form $(u^2)_x$, slightly different than ours} \cite{Kaw} and he argued that the inclusion of a fifth order derivative is necessary for capillary-gravity waves, for values of the Bond number close to a critical one.
+In fact, Kawahara studied the quadratic case\footnote{where the nonlinearity is in the form $(u^2)_x$, slightly different than ours} \cite{Kaw} and he argued that the inclusion of a fifth order derivative is necessary for capillary-gravity waves, for values of the Bond number close to the critical one.
 Craig and Groves, \cite{CG} offered some further generalizations.
 Kichenassamy and Olver, \cite{KO} have studied the cases where explicit waves exist, see also Hunter-Scheurle, \cite{HS} for existence of solitary waves.

-Another model, which is important in the applications is the non-linear Schr\"odinger equation with fourth order dispersion.
+Another model, which is important in the applications, is the non-linear Schr\"odinger equation with fourth order dispersion.
 We consider two versions of it, which will turn out to be qualitatively different, from a the point of view of the stability of their standing waves.
-Namely
+More precisely,

 where $d\geq 1$, $p>1, \eps=\pm 1$.
 These have been much studied, both in the NLS as well as Klein-Gordon context, since the early 90's, see for example \cite{A, ACN}.